 Research interests

-I develop statistical techniques for the analysis of large, high-dimensional and complex data – in particular functional data.
+I develop statistical learning and computational techniques for the analysis of large, high-dimensional and complex data – in particular functional data.
 An important aspect of my research is its collaborative and multidisciplinary nature.
-Indeed, much of my work is at the interface between statistics and computational biology, and my main application area is in the “Omics” sciences.
+Indeed, much of my work is at the interface between statistics and computational biology, while my main application areas are in the biomedical and social sciences.

 You can download my CV here.